ggmonx/CMPE-255-Sentiment-Analysis/README.md

 - This project's goal is to perform sentiment analysis on a labeled dataset of Amazon reviews

-- TODO: add scaling from helpfulness, verify its efficacy

 # Download

 - Link to download [data](http://snap.stanford.edu/data/amazon/productGraph/categoryFiles/reviews_Home_and_Kitchen_5.json.gz)